matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof has been produced and submitted to the smart contract on Layer 1.
+A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://github.com/matter-labs/zksync-docs/blob/0b9cae0b5a2a358dcb62e50eb05e628c18ef29e0/docs/images/D9.png" width="395">  |  <img src="https://github.com/matter-labs/zksync-docs/blob/0b9cae0b5a2a358dcb62e50eb05e628c18ef29e0/docs/images/D10.png" width="500">
 </br>

-## Send on zkSync
+## Send Funds on zkSync

 In this tutorial, we’ll review how to transfer funds to another zkSync account.
-Whether an Ethereum user has a zkSync account or not, you can transfer funds to their Ethereum address.
+Whether an Ethereum user has a zkSync account or not, you can send them funds on zkSync to the same address they have on Ethereum.

-**Keep in mind these funds will be on L2, so if you want to use these funds on L1, you will have to [Send to Ethereum (L1)](#Send-to-Ethereum-L1).**
+**Keep in mind these funds will be on Layer 2 (L2), so if you want to use these funds on L1, you will have to [Send to Ethereum (L1)](#Send-to-Ethereum-L1).**

 1. Go to "Send."